118 Quotes

 Fr.
 Ramon Angles, SSPX, quoted by John Salza (SSPX priest) October 2021 Does the Society of St. Pius X Have an Extraordinary Mission?
 Source ↗

 Context: Quoted by True or False Pope from Fr.
-Angles's SSPX treatment of faculties, used to frame the stakes of the canonical-mission dispute.
+Angles's SSPX treatment of faculties.
+Relevant because SSPX writers themselves recognize the seriousness of ministry without faculties.

 Commentary